Regina Piccirilli Mitsos ’65, P’89, ’92 is the business manager for the "Catholic Review."

 Kaia Edwards ’18 transferred to Ohio Valley University where she is majoring in psychology and minoring in criminal justice.
 Kaia is also a member of Ohio Valley University's women's basketball team.

-Rachel Hoos ’18, a rising senior majoring in communications and media studies at Loyola University Maryland, has accepted an internship with the Aberdeen IronBirds.
+Rachel Hoos ’18, a senior majoring in communications and media studies at Loyola University Maryland, has accepted an internship with the Aberdeen IronBirds.
 At Loyola, Rachel is also involved in dance company, the online newspaper, The Greyhound, and WLOY, the campus news radio station.
 In addition, Rachel works for Loyola University's Event Services.
+Rachel was also named to the Spring 2021 Dean's List at Loyola University Maryland, earning at least a 3.5 grade point average for the semester.

-Rachael Huebler ’18, a junior at York College of Pennsylvania majoring in biology pre-med and minoring in neuroscience, is a defender on and captain of the York College Spartans Women's Lacrosse team as well as an active volunteer in the city of York through Habitat for Humanity, ReStore, Big Brothers Big Sisters of York, and most significantly through a program she established that introduces at-risk children to lacrosse.
+Rachael Huebler ’18, a senior at York College of Pennsylvania majoring in biology pre-med and minoring in neuroscience, is a defender on and captain of the York College Spartans Women's Lacrosse team as well as an active volunteer in the city of York through Habitat for Humanity, ReStore, Big Brothers Big Sisters of York, and most significantly through a program she established that introduces at-risk children to lacrosse.
 According to her coach, Rachael "has respect not only for herself, but for all others around her and is very inclusive - it's what makes her relatable and what makes others want to follow her."
-Rachael was also named to the2020-21 Middle Atlantic Conference All-Sportsmanship team, which recognizes student-athletes who exemplify great character and display exceptional sportsmanship both on and off the field.
+Rachael was also named to the 2020-21 Middle Atlantic Conference All-Sportsmanship team, which recognizes student-athletes who exemplify great character and display exceptional sportsmanship both on and off the field.
 To read more about Rachael from a recent York Spartans website article, click here.
 Rachael also received a Senior Honor Society Award from York College of Pennsylvania in May 2021 and was named to the Spring 2021 Dean's List.
+Rachael is also completing a summer internship at Mercy Medical Center in Baltimore.

-Allie Lijewski ’18, a rising senior at Loyola University Maryland studying journalism, digital media, and writing, is completing a content and marketing internship at Vaayu, a software company which allows users to track, reduce and offset carbon emissions in real-time.
+Allie Lijewski ’18, a senior at Loyola University Maryland studying journalism, digital media, and writing, is completing a content and marketing internship at Vaayu, a software company which allows users to track, reduce and offset carbon emissions in real-time.
+Allie was also named to the Spring 2021 Dean's List at Loyola University Maryland, earning at least a 3.5 grade point average for the semester.

 Morwa Nandy ’18 earned her Associate's Degree in General Studies from the Community College of Baltimore County in Spring 2021.

-Riley Rumbley ’18, a rising senior majoring in exercise science at Towson University, was recently featured on the Towson University Women's Soccer Facebook page.
+Riley Rumbley ’18, a senior majoring in exercise science at Towson University, was recently featured on the Towson University Women's Soccer Facebook page.
+Riley was also named to the Colonial Athletic Association's Spring 2021 Commissioner's Honor Roll for earning at least a 3.0 grade point average during the semester.

-Kristin Addison ’19 is a rising junior at Salisbury University where she majors in communications and minors in marketing.
+Kristin Addison ’19 is a junior at Salisbury University where she majors in communications and minors in marketing.
+Kristin was named to the Spring 2021 Fulton Dean's List at Salisbury.

-Tamrah Blanchard ’19, a rising junior at McDaniel College, performed in the McDaniel Gospel Choir Concert, which was held virtually on the McDaniel College YouTube Channel.
+Tamrah Blanchard ’19, a junior at McDaniel College, performed in the McDaniel Gospel Choir Concert, which was held virtually on the McDaniel College YouTube Channel.
 To view the concert, click here.
 Tamrah was also named McDaniel College's Spring 2021 Dean's List with Highest Honors for earning a grade point average of 3.9 or higher.
+In addition, Tamrah is serving as a resident assistant at McDaniel College for the 2021-2022 academic year.

 Samantha Brager ’19 is a student at Towson University, majoring in health and health care administration and management.